 Anything worth teaching is worth reviewing.
 We want our students to remember the things we have been learning, cumulatively, throughout the series and the year.
 We use questions taken from previous lessons, often incorporating them into a quick game to make REVIEW a fun and interactive time.

 Have a basic list of about five rules (see example).
-Review these quickly and pray with the class to help them focus right before the Bible Lesson.
+Review these quickly and pray with the class to help them focus right before the BIBLE LESSON.

-The BIBLE LESSONS use a variety of techniques to engage the students such as props, skits, or PowerPoint presentations.
+The BIBLE LESSONS use a variety of techniques to engage the students, such as props, skits, or PowerPoint presentations.
 I tend to ask a lot of questions in my lessons.
 Some are open ended, intending to invite discussion, and some have specific answers.
 I also stress reading verses directly out of your Bible during the lesson, setting an example for your students.

 actions you are to take.
 All BIBLE LESSONS end in prayer as it is so